 We talked about Month One and Month Two already, and now it’s time for the third month, which is all about becoming an intentional social leader.

-So by this point in Track 1, you’ve accomplished a lot:
+So by this point in the program, you’ve accomplished a lot:

 - You’re feeling like a Benevolent Badass in your day-to-day.